roveroniandrea/HTPLcompiler/README.md

 Please note that `foo` must be previously declared with `<h1>` element.
 If foo is not previously declared, the compiler won't give you an error, but the JS code will not work.

 ## If then else branches
-The if then else is defined by the `ul` element.
+The if then else construct is defined by the `ul` element.
 This element must have exactly two or three branches (condition, if branch and optional else branch).
 This code:
 ```html
 <ul>
     <strong id="==">